-North Carolina university issues alert on apparent shooting
+North Carolina campus shooting leaves 2 dead, 4 injured

 The university later reported that law enforcement officers were sweeping campus buildings.

-It was not immediately clear whether anyone had been shot or whether a suspect was in custody.
+It was not immediately clear whether the victims were students or whether a suspect was in custody.
 School officials couldn’t be reached for immediate comment Tuesday evening.

 The campus was to host a concert at the school’s football stadium.